 Prerequisites: ENG 101, 102.
-An escorted study tour to the United Kingdom, visiting historic and literary sites, attending theater productions, and participating in class meetings prior to the tour and, if applicable, after returning to campus.
-Students will read fiction, poetry, dramatic literature, and compose scholarly papers.
+Escorted 9 to 14 day study tour to the United Kingdom, or Scotland or Ireland to visit historic and literary sites and attend theater productions at London, Stratford or other area theaters.
+A reading list and response study papers will be assigned, and the class will meet several times before leaving on tour and several times after returning from tour.
 Substantial course fees apply in addition to tuition.
+3 Credits.
 3 credits.